Academic regulations will be found throughout this calendar and may not necessarily be contained only in this section.

 The College may recognize students who complete certificate, diploma, and degree programs with high academic performance as having earned graduation with Distinction or High Distinction.
 The designation will appear on both parchments and transcripts.

-- With Distinction: An acknowledgement of academic achievement on the credential parchment and transcript for those students who graduate with a cumulative GPA of 8.0 to 8.99.
+- With Distinction: An acknowledgment of academic achievement on the credential parchment and transcript for those students who graduate with a cumulative GPA of 8.0 to 8.99.

-- With High Distinction: An acknowledgement of academic achievement on the credential parchment and transcript for those students who graduate with a cumulative GPA of 9.0.
+- With High Distinction: An acknowledgment of academic achievement on the credential parchment and transcript for those students who graduate with a cumulative GPA of 9.0.

 Students who have completed one credential at Camosun College and want to apply some or all of their course work towards an additional credential may use a limited amount of credit from the original credential to the new credential.